MattVale1/RPSLib/README.md

 - Provide optimized code for common operations, aiding in high performance for runtime.
 - Provide easy to use methods for more complex algorithms.

-ℹ️ Most of the classes are currently Utility classes; Commonly used code that can be accessed from anywhere in your project.

 # RPSLib.unitypackage:
 A Unity package called "RPSLib" is also included in this repo, this contains various scripts, prefabs, render pipeline configs, intro scene and artwork.
 This package actually contains a LOT more useful code.
 Such as inventory management, itemisation, quests and more...